 Nextcloud stores the server settings in config/config.php –this file is located in the config/ subdirectory of the directory where Nextcloud is installed.

 For example, if Nextcloud is installed in /home/your_username/www/nextcloud, the full path to the configuration file would be /home/your_username/www/nextcloud/config/config.php.
 To resolve the issue with the HTTP headers, open the config.php file with the File Manager in the hosting Control Panel and add the following line at the end of the file:

 In the config.php file, you can also change the location where Nextcloud stores temporary files.
 Open config.php in the File Manager and add the following lines right after 'dbtype' => 'mysql':

 Make sure you set the correct path to the Nextcloud installation, replacing "your_username" with your actual account username.

 After that, using the Control Panel's File Manager go to the directory where Nextcloud is installed.
-Open the 'data' directory and create in it a directory named 'tmp'.
+Open the 'data/' directory and create in it another directory named 'tmp'.

 Nextcloud can perform background tasks using a cron job.
 This is the recommended method to run such tasks.

 To set up a cron job for Nextcloud, go to Settings -> Basic settings in Nextcloud and select 'Cron' for 'Background jobs'.